 by lung disease, women frequently do not receive the appropriate care.

-a unique resource dedicated to the care of female patients with lung disease.
+resource dedicated to the care of female patients with lung disease.

 Women’s lung health is a focus for many reasons: Women have a higher